juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 == MAC
 The protocol relies on a _MAC_ function to compute various values for future validation.
 We utilize _BLAKE2s-MAC-256_ @Saarinen_Aumasson_2015.

-== Digest
-The protocol relies on a _Digest_ operation to derive fixed-length constants from computed values.
-We utilize _BLAKE2s-256_ @Saarinen_Aumasson_2015.

 = Acknowledgments
 - The protocol is heavily based on design and feedback from Trevor Perrin and Moxie Marlinspike.